-Section 11.x: Conditioning on well points along well paths Reports errors.
-Usually caused by a trend model incompatible with the well points.
-Detail level set by <well-point-conditioning>.

-- Section 12.x: Finding help points for well path conditioning Reports help points that will be used to ensure correct conditioning to zone logs.
-Detail level set by <help-points>. - Section 13.x: Trend coefficients based on well points and well paths Reports the estimated values for the trend coefficients in the trends based on well points and well paths.
-Detail level set by <trend-coefficients>. - Section 14.x: Conditioning surfaces on all available points Makes a final report on the quality of the surfaces.
-Detail level set by <well-path-conditioning>. - Section 15.x: Post process surfaces Detail level set by <post-processing>. - Section 16.x: Checking zonation Reports possible problems with conditioning surfaces to well paths.
+- Section 11: Identifying well point outliers and leverage points Reports poor matches between well points and trend model.
+These are classified as outliers or leverage points.
+Detail level set by <outliers>. - Section 12.x: Conditioning on well points along well paths Reports zonation status for sample points along the well paths and the associated surface help points used to condition surfaces to the well paths.
+See Table 7.2 for an explanation of the codes used to classify the surface help points.
+Detail level set by <well-point-conditioning>. - Section 13.x: Finding help points for well path conditioning Reports help points that will be used to ensure correct conditioning to zone logs.
+Detail level set by <help-points>. - Section 14.x: Trend coefficients based on well points and well paths Reports the estimated values for the trend coefficients in the trends based on well points and well paths.
+Detail level set by <trend-coefficients>. - Section 15.x: Conditioning surfaces on all available points

+Makes a final report on the quality of the surfaces.
+Detail level set by

+<well-path-conditioning>.

+- Section 16.x: Post process surfaces

+Detail level set by <post-processing>.

+- Section 17.x: Checking zonation

+Reports possible problems with conditioning surfaces to well paths.
 Detail level set by <zonation-checking>.
+Table 7.3 contain the various status of help points.

+This section is also written to the file zonation_after_conditioning_to_all_points.csv (see Section 7.2.8).

+- Section 18.x: Spill points

+Detail level set by <spill-points>.

+- Section 19.x: Volume calculations

-This section is written to a separate file.
-See Section 7.2.8. - Section 17.x: Spill points Detail level set by <spill-points>. - Section 18.x: Volume calculations Detail level set by <volume-calculations>.
+Detail level set by <volume-calculations>. - Section 20.x: Make and export interval thicknesses and velocities Include information about filtering of calculated velocities.
+Detail level set by <exporting-maps>. - Section 21.x: Export surfaces

+Reports export of output surfaces.
+Detail level set by <exporting-maps>. - Section 22: Timings summary

-Section 19: Timings summary Reports the amount of CPU time spent on different operations.
-Detail level set by <timings>.
+Reports the amount of CPU time spent on different operations.
+Detail level set by <timings>. - Section 23: Suggested tasks

-Section 20: Suggested tasks This is a task list of possible problems the user should look into.
-Detail level set by <tasks>.

-Section 11 - 18 are repeated for every simulated realization.
-For simulation, the realization number, and a possible rejection sampling iteration, is added to the section number:

-Section 14.3.5: Conditioning surfaces on all available points
+This is a task list of possible problems the user should look into.
+Detail level set by <tasks>. - Section 12 21 are repeated for every simulated realization.
+For simulation, the realization number, and a possible rejection sampling iteration, is added to the section number: - Section 15.3.5: Conditioning surfaces on all available points

-So 14 is the Section number, 3 is the realization number, and 5 is the iteration number.
+So 15 is the Section number, 3 is the realization number, and 5 is the iteration number.
 The iteration number is omitted if there are no rejection criteria.